 Anyway, creating the character of Aidan Davies has allowed me to wade into the shallows of autobiographical fiction, and I love the temperature of the water when I do.
 The stories are autobiographical in that they spring from events that have actually happened to me (well, most of them…one so far is completely made up, and I’m not telling which).
 And the stories are fictional because (as my wise editor once told me) one should never let fact get in the way of a good story.
 Well, that and Aidan is ever-so-slightly more neurotic than I am.*

 If you’ve noticed a lack of new Davies tales for quite a while now, then you’re not mistaken.
-In the late spring of 2011, Aidan gave way to a new character named Calvin, who is the main character in my first novel length work, which is making its way through the publishing process right now.
+In the late spring of 2011, Aidan gave way to a new character named Calvin, who is the main character in my first novel length work, Letters from Ruby, which was published in 2013 by Abingdon Press.
 I’m sure Aidan Davies will be back someday.
 Until then, enjoy the following short stories.

 These Inadequate Hands